arangodb/docs-hugo/site/content/3.13/release-notes/version-3.12/incompatible-changes-in-3-12.md

 use it in transport over the HTTP protocol, as well as use JSON over the HTTP protocol.

+## Incompatibilities due to switch to glibc

+From version 3.11.10 onward, ArangoDB uses the glibc C standard library implementation instead of libmusl.
+Even though glibc is statically linked into the ArangoDB server and client tool executables, it may load additional modules at runtime that are installed on your system.
+Under rare circumstances, it is possible that ArangoDB crashes when performing host name or address lookups.
+This is only the case if all of the following conditions are true:

+- You use an ArangoDB package on bare metal (not a Docker container)
+- Your operating system uses glibc (like Ubuntu, Debian, RedHat, Centos, or most other Linux distributions, but not Alpine for instance)
+- The glibc version of your system is different than the one used by ArangoDB, in particular if the system glibc is older than version 2.35
+- The `libnss-*` dynamic libraries are installed
+- The `/etc/nsswitch.conf` configuration file contains settings other than for `files` and `dns` in the `hosts:` line

+If you are affected, consider using Docker containers, `chroot`, or change `nsswitch.conf`.

 ## JavaScript Transactions deprecated

 Server-side transactions written in JavaScript and executed via the